kwoolter/DungeonOfCards/README.md

 # Dungeon Of Cards
 :copyright: :monkey: kwoolter 2021
 Card game based on Guild of Dungeoneering concept.
-Thanks to GAMBRIBNOUS for inspiration and borrowing graphics.
+Thanks to GAMBRINOUS for inspiration and borrowing graphics.

 ## Graphics Version